activeviam/mac/README.md

 The requirements for launching the MAC application are the following :
   - Java 11+
   - The built MAC .jar file
-  - A valid ActivePivot license
+  - A valid Atoti Server license

 Once the JAR file built on the `./target directory`, the MAC server can be launched by the following command line: